What Won’t a Home Inspector Do?

 Here’s where real life is very different from TV: home inspectors can’t perform work that would be considered a conflict of interest.
 This includes repairing problems they uncover during an inspection.

 The reason for this is so that home inspectors maintain a neutral, trustworthy stance.
-After all, if an inspector told you the wiring was bad, and they immediately offered to rewire the house for a certain price, wouldn’t you be a little suspicious?
-Even though most inspectors are very honest and wouldn’t just try to drum up extra business this way, state licensing bureaus are clear that they have no tolerance for even the appearance of shady practices.
-Likewise, home inspectors are also held to a strict code of ethics by their professional organizations, so this type of “double dipping” is out of the question.
+After all, if an inspector told you the wiring was wrong and they immediately offered to rewire the house for a specific price, wouldn’t you be a little suspicious?
+Even though most inspectors are very honest and wouldn’t just try to drum up extra business this way, state licensing bureaus have no tolerance for even the appearance of shady practices.
+Likewise, home inspectors are held to a strict code of ethics by their professional organizations, so this “double dipping” type is out of the question.

 Pro Tip: A home inspector generally can’t work on a property within one year of inspecting it.